-The Task Force is of the opinion that no action is necessary on Part 1635 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1635 at this time.

 45 CFR Part 1636 - Client Identity and Statement of Facts

 Part 1636 implements a restriction contained in the FY 1996 appropriations law that requires recipients to identify by name each plaintiff they represent in any litigation and to have each plaintiff sign a written statement of facts on which the complaint is based before undertaking the representation on the plaintiff's behalf.
 Published in 1997, Part 1636 has not been revised since that time.
 Since being published, questions regarding the interpretation of Part 1636 have arisen and staff believes that the language of the regulation is in need of clarification.